 The MSRIP is an eight-week summer research program designed for rising juniors, seniors (and some masters students) from educationally and/or economically disadvantaged backgrounds.
 Participants work under the supervision of a faculty mentor on the mentor’s research project.

-The goal of MSRIP is to increase the number of outstanding students from diverse backgrounds who pursue the Ph.D. by strengthening their academic and professional development for admission to the University of California campuses and UC Riverside, in particular, as well as colleges and universities nationwide.
+The goal of MSRIP is to increase the number of outstanding students from diverse backgrounds who pursue a Ph.D. by strengthening their academic and professional development for admission to University of California campuses (and UC Riverside in particular) as well as colleges and universities nationwide.